dstroppa/phpvault/README.md

 phpvault
 ========

-Sample cookbook for encrypted data-bags with keys on S3 with SSE for use with OpsWorks
+Sample cookbook for encrypted data-bags with chef-vault for use with OpsWorks